DHalushka/rsschool-cv/cv.md

 ---

 ### Code Example
+---

 **KATA from Codewars:** _Calculates the average of the given array and compares to your score.
-Returns true if you're better, else false.
+Returns true if you're better, else false._

 ```plaintext
 function betterThanAverage(classPoints, yourPoints) {